MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 ## <a name="op_eq"></a> `operator=`

-Replaces the elements of this deque using the elements from another deque.
+Replaces the elements of this `deque` using the elements from another `deque`.

 ```cpp
 deque& operator=(const deque& right);